 In accordance with the requirements of Act No. 27 (2023), the Department of Disabilities, Aging, and Independent Living (DAIL) called the first meeting of the Working Group, which took place on June 14, 2023, and selected a chair and a vice-chair from among its members.
-The Working Group met a total of 11 times, with each meeting scheduled for two hours.
+The Working Group met a total of times, with each meeting scheduled for two hours.
 Members of the Working Group are listed in Appendix A.

-In addition to considering the perspectives of its members, as directed by the Legislature, the Working Group consulted with other individuals and entities, including the Department of Corrections (DOC), the Department of State's Attorneys and Sheriffs (SAS), victims/survivors of crime, and the State Program Standing Committee for Developmental Services (SPSC).
-While the Working Group did not consult with a psychiatrist or psychologist with experience conducting competency evaluations, it heard from a licensed social worker with experience treating individuals with mental illness and intellectual/developmental disabilities who present with challenging behaviors, and a summary of that presentation is more fully set forth below.
+In addition to considering the perspectives of its members, as directed by the Legislature, the Working Group consulted with other individuals and entities, including the Department of Corrections (DOC), the Department of State's Attorneys and Sheriffs, the State Program Standing Committee for Developmental Services (SPSC), and a licensed social worker with experience treating individuals with mental illness and intellectual/developmental disabilities who present with challenging behaviors.
 Further, despite efforts to identify individuals or family members of individuals with an intellectual disability who have experience with the criminal justice system, members were unsuccessful in securing their attendance and input.